mozillascience/fellows-class-2015/resources_requirements.md

 * Twitter account

 #####PHYSICAL
-These should already be taken care of during your fellowship, but just in case:
+Most of these should be taken care of during your fellowship, but just in case:
 * Workspace
 * Phone line
 * Promotional Materials *(funding)*